AmericanRework/Pico-2x-BLDC/README.md

 Control via usb serial or hardware serial.
 I2C, SPI, and software CAN might work but are untested.
 Serial is Human readable, following the simplefoc commander schema: AE1 enables motor, A10 sets motor A to 10 rev/sec, A0 stops motor A. AE0 quickly drops power to motor a. etc...
 B10 sets motor B to 10 rev/sec... etc...
 This allows you to control, test, and modify this servo amp right from the Arduino IDE or pretty much anything with a USB port or serial port.

 Boards have a spot for molex plugs that are pin compatible with Husqvarna 450x automower drive motors.
-(NOT the cut motor - it's a different pinout but you can re-pin the cut motor to match the drive motors and zoom off you go.)
+(NOT the cut motor - it's a different pinout but you can re-pin the cut motor - see additionalNotes.txt)

 Board requires your motor power DC source, and ~12vdc@ say 50mA.
 The board can either make 3.3v for the RP2040 pico, or you can provide external 3.3v.